The Small Business Guide to Value‑Based Bidding in Google Ads (Stop Paying For Junk Leads)

 Why Lead Gen Needs to Learn from E-commerce

 • E-commerce: Shopify tells Google “this sale was worth $100.”
-AI learns to find more $100 shoppers.
+This transaction value helps Google’s AI learn to find more $100 shoppers.

 • Lead Gen: Offline sales weeks later.
 Most small businesses just track “Leads.”

 • Problem: Not all leads are equal.
-Treating them as equal trains Google to find the cheapest, lowest‑quality leads.
+Assigning the same conversion value or the same value to every lead trains Google to find the cheapest, lowest‑quality leads and undermines your value-based bidding strategies.

 • Solution: Rank your leads with value.